 An important rule of thumb - if exercise gives you energy, keep it up.
 If you’re exhausted afterward, switch to gentle yoga or meditation for a bit.

-And NO HOT YOGA for anyone.
+And NO HOT YOGA.
+For anyone.
+Period.
 It’s really draining on your body.
 Sorry hot yoga lovers, go back to it once you’re feeling back to normal.

 4. Adrenal supportive supplements -